The Most Effective Chess Training Method

 Mostly your feeling will be off here!
 The one time you get trapped in the opening feels much stronger than the several times you get slowly outplayed strategically.
 Don’t fall for the tricks your brain plays on you!
 Now it is your turn to turn this theory into practical training.
 If you want to know how I analyze my own games in detail, then this blog post is for you: how to analyze your own games.

 And if you want some help on your journey to chess mastery, I can recommend from the bottom of my heart the Chess Plattform ChessMood.
 (This is an Affiliate Link.
 I only recommend things I truly love and enjoy using myself).
 You can access a variety of courses, from opening to the middle game and endgame.
-And if you decide to become a PRO-Member, you will even get a 1-1 introduction call with a GM in order to organize your chess training.
+And if you decide to become a PRO-Member, you will even get a 1-1 Bonus call with a GM in order to organize your chess training.